Orania: Application process

 Prospective residents are required to go through an interview process with a committee, which may deny access to people based on criteria such as criminal records.
 Once permission is granted, the new residents become members of the community, either as shareholders if they buy property, or as tenants.

 Being an Afrikaner is the most important criterion for admission.
-Although the town has no formal statute barring admission based on race, which would violate South Africa's constitution, in practice only Whites are admitted.
+Although the town has no formal statute barring admission based on race, which would violate South Africa's constitution, in practice only White Afrikaners are admitted.
 Though the community is not supportive of same-sex relationships, some gay people do live in Orania.
 Unmarried couples living together are also frowned upon.

 Some people who try to live in Orania leave due to the limited choice of available jobs or the requirement to conform to local social norms.
 According to a 2004 study, 250 people had left Orania since its establishment in 1991, most of them due to "physical and social pressure".
 The difference in lifestyle compared to an urban environment is another factor that negatively impacts newcomers.